Author: Adam Simmons

 Why choose this monitor:

-The KOORUI GP01 offers the rare combination of 23.8″ screen size, QHD resolution and 165Hz refresh rate.
+The KOORUI GP01 offers the rare combination of 23.8″ screen size, QHD resolution and 165Hz refresh rate (newer revisions reportedly support up to 180Hz).
 This provides a significant boost in pixel density and ‘desktop real estate’ compared to ~24″ FHD screens, with a clarity and sharpness that slightly surpasses 27″ QHD screens.
 The ~sRGB colour gamut (just a little extension beyond) gives a ‘rich and natural’ appearance, with the IPS-type panel offering strong consistency to ensure richness throughout the screen.
 The contrast performance is typical for the panel type, with the usual ‘IPS glow’ and static contrast close to the specified 1000:1 (a bit below or a bit above depending on settings).
 Contrast is never a particular strength of this panel type, unless complex local dimming is there to help out.
 The light matte anti-glare screen surface offers respectable glare handling without a lot of layering or strong graininess – the clarity and vibrancy is better preserved than on stronger matte screen surfaces.

-Pixel responsiveness is at a good level for a solid 165Hz performance, complemented by exceptionally low input lag.
+Pixel responsiveness is at a good level for a solid 165Hz+ performance, complemented by exceptionally low input lag.
 VRR provision via Adaptive-Sync allows AMD FreeSync and Nvidia ‘G-SYNC Compatible’ to be used.
 The screen responds to HDR10 content in a very basic way, which gives a different look to things and allows 10-bit colour processing to be put to work.
 The monitor lacks a suitable brightness level, any local dimming or the wide gamut required for a true HDR experience, though.
 Build quality is respectable for a budget monitor with full ergonomic flexibility.
 The OSD includes a few gaming additions such as on-screen crosshairs and an useful controls such as sharpness, an sRGB emulation mode (gamut clamp) to strictly reduce saturation and a Low Blue Light (LBL) mode which can provide a more relaxing viewing experience.

 If this model’s not available in your region or priced above it, consider the AOC Q24G2A/BK (affiliate link).